-Capraia or Capraia Isola is part of the Tuscan Archipelago, the third biggest island of seven at the most northwestern point of the group, 50 km away from Livorno with a population of approx. 300 inhabitants.
-Ferry routes Capraia occur from and to Cavo and Portoferraio, especially in high season months.
+Capraia is part of the Tuscan Archipelago, the third biggest island of the seven, located at the most northwestern point of the group, 50 km away from Livorno with a population of approx. 400 inhabitants.
+Ferry routes Capraia occur from and to Livorno, Cavo and Portoferraio, especially in high season months.

 In order to secure your ferry tickets to Capraia, book them in advance and enjoy a pleasant holiday!